 Does becoming a CP-knower involve learning to reason about cardinalities in terms of a recursive successor function?
 The results of Sarnecka and Carey (2008) leave open this question, since they don’t test whether children who succeed on the Unit task generalize this knowledge to all numbers in their count list, let alone to all possible numbers.
 Also, while they showed that CP-knowers outperformed subset knowers on the Unit task, they didn’t show that success on the Unit task, and thus the ability to reason about cardinalities in terms of successor relations, was a prerequisite to becoming a CP-knower.
-Instead, they tested only the very smallest numbers - four and five - leaving open the possibility that children’s knowledge was item-based, rather than governed by an abstract logical rule.
+Instead, they tested only very small numbers - four and five - leaving open the possibility that children’s knowledge was item-based, rather than governed by an abstract logical rule.
 Also, the study left open the precise timeline according to which successor function knowledge is acquired.

 Several subsequent studies have suggested that, if children acquire a rule akin to the successor function, this likely occurs several years later than predicted by Sarnecka and Carey (2008).
 First, Davidson, Eng, and Barner (2012) tested a large group of CP-knowers with the Unit Task, but included a slightly wider range of numbers, extending from 4 to 25.
 As a proxy for experience with number words, Davidson et al. asked children to count as high as they could, and binned them into low, medium, and high counters, analyzing Unit Task performance only for numbers within each child’s count list.
-They found that almost all low counters (who could count up to 19) performed at 50% on the Unit Task for numbers within their count range despite being CP-knowers, and that only the highest counters (who could count beyond 30) performed systematically well on small numbers.
-For larger numbers, all groups performed relatively poorly, even when those large numbers were within their count range.
-Similar results were found in a study of bilingual learners (Wagner et al., 2015), and in a training study which found that many CP-knowers lacked successor function knowledge, though they were more likely than subset knowers to show improvement over 2-3 weeks of training (Spaepen, Gunderson, Gibson, Goldin-Meadow, & Levine, 2018).
-Finally, in a study of slightly older children, Cheung, Rubenson, and Barner (2017) found that CP-knowers did not perform reliably above-chance on the Unit Task for all numbers in their count list until around the age of 5 and a half - almost two years after having become CP-knowers.
-Thus, children learn to reason productively about successor relations only after a protracted time period, at which point performance is correlated with, but lagging behind, the length of their count list.
+They found that almost all low counters (who could count up to 19) performed at chance on the Unit Task for numbers within their count range despite being CP-knowers, and that only the highest counters (who could count beyond 30) performed systematically well on small numbers.
+For larger numbers, all groups performed relatively poorly, even when those large numbers were well within their counting range.
+Similar results were found in a study of bilingual learners (Wagner et al., 2015), and in a training study which found that many CP-knowers lacked successor function knowledge (though CP-knowers were more likely than subset knowers to show improvement over 2-3 weeks of training; Spaepen, Gunderson, Gibson, Goldin-Meadow, & Levine, 2018).
+Also, children perform still poorer when asked to reason about predecessors in the Unit task (though this may reflect the working memory challenge associated with counting backwards, rather than children’s understanding of how moving up and down the count list relates to number; see Kaminski, 2015; Sella & Lucangeli, 2020).
+Finally, in a study of slightly older children, Cheung, Rubenson, and Barner (2017) found that CP-knowers did not perform reliably above chance on the Unit Task for all numbers in their count list until around the age of 5 and a half - almost two years after most children become CP-knowers.
+In sum, these studies suggest that children learn to reason productively about successor relations only after a protracted period of item-based learning.
 This raises the possibility that learning about successor relations depends on some gradual inductive inference or additional knowledge about count words that are not captured in these studies.